Michael Green (Australian rules footballer)

 Michael Green (born 14 May 1948) is a former Australian rules football player who played in the Victorian Football League (VFL) between 1966 and 1971 and then again between 1973 and 1975 for the Richmond Football Club.

 The demands of a law career, which caused him to retire temporarily in 1972, before returning and playing in back to back flags in 1973 and 1974.

 Green is now well known in the Melbourne legal community.
-Until 2018 before retiring, he ran Greens List, one of the Victoria's largest barristers' clerk services.
+Until 2018 before retiring, he ran Greens List, one of the Victorian bar's largest barristers' clerk services.

-Green is grandfather to current GWS AFL player Tom Green & second cousin to current Port Adelaide AFL player Xavier Duursma.
+Green is grandfather to current GWS AFL player Tom Green.
+He is also a relation of current AFL players Xavier and Zane Duursma.
+His brother in law is St Kilda premiership player Brian Sierakowski.

+His sons Christopher, Richard and Matthew were talented school footballers, all playing at First XVIII level for Xavier College.